Do I have to register?

 - A link in the email will direct you to a webpage where you can create your password.

-You can then search for documents in our catalogues and order them so they’ll be waiting for you when you arrive at the Suffolk Record Office.
+You can then search for documents in our catalogues and order them so they’ll be waiting for you when you arrive at a Suffolk Archives branch.

 Before you can see your ordered documents, you will need to complete your registration when you arrive at the branch.
 You’ll need to bring ID that confirms your name, permanent address and signature.
 A UK driving licence is ideal.
 We will then issue you with a new Suffolk Reader’s Ticket.